wpallstars/fix-plugin-does-not-exist-notices/README.md

 1. Detects all missing plugin references in your database
 2. Adds them to your plugins list with "(File Missing)" indicators
-3. Provides a "Remove Reference" link to safely remove them
+3. Provides a "Remove Notice" link to safely remove them
 4. Shows clear notifications guiding you through the cleanup process
+5. Safely removes the missing active plugin reference from your database using standard WordPress functions
+6. Leaves all remaining plugins installed and active

 ### Use Cases